Starting a new job can be taxing. Any form of career change or life change for that matter will affect both your private and professional life.

 There are several other articles on this blog which you may find useful as you start your new job.
 Feel free to click on any of the links below:-

 How To Calm Your Nerves Before Starting A New Job

 A Heartfelt Prayer To Say When Starting A New Job

 13 Important Questions That You Must Ask Your new Boss

 10 Tips For A Young Persons Starting In The Workplace

 How to Survive The First 90 Days In A Job As A Manager

 Congratulations on starting your new job.
 Trust this phase of your career will be exciting and rewarding.
 Hope these 11 tips provide you with valuable input to make this transition successful.

 If you found this article useful, I will be grateful if you can share it and leave a comment.
-For access to the free resource library with career guides, checklists and templates, click here to fill in the form.
+For access to our free resource library with career templates, guides and checklists, click HERE to fill in the form.
 Thank you in advance for your support as I grow this blog.